eclipse-xfsc/facis/PoC/README.md

 # Proof-of-Concepts (Poc)
+Real-world scenarios implementation and validation demonstrating the FAPs and DCS.

 ## Synergies with PoC
 FAPs are closely linked to **Proof of Concepts (PoCs)**, ensuring smooth transition from design to real-world validation: